-Growing onions is easy, and they are one of the few things you can plant through winter in cooler areas.
-While they take quite a bit of time to mature, onions take very little work to grow and are a very satisfying addition to a home harvest-basket.
+While onions may take quite a bit of time to mature, they take very little work to grow and are a very satisfying addition to a home harvest-basket.

 There are also long, short and intermediate daylight varieties to throw into the mix.
 These varieties require differing amounts of sunlight in order to form a bulb, so if planted in the wrong climate zone and the wrong time, they may fail to thrive.

 Onions can be sown in trays and transplanted as young “sets”, or sown directly in the ground.
 Onions love good drainage, and detest mulch (they rot easily in the ground), so growing in small raised mounds can be a good idea.

 You should harvest onions once the plants have begun to wither and dry off in summer.
 They should be hung and cured (like garlic) before storage.